How to use day-level diagnostics

 Use the Basics block to ask:

-• how much climb and descent is packed into it?
+• how much climb and descent it contains

 Energy & Weight